Do you feel you always choose the ”wrong guy”?

 - What made you decide to go for him?
 Was it his good looks, his financial position, his charm, his qualifications, his house and car, his need or lack of anything that made you want to be his partner?

 - Did he turn out the way you thought he was?
-Or did he turn out to be someone quite different?
+Or did he turn out to be someone entirely different?

-- What changed in your relationship that it became a bad /toxic relationship?
+- What changed in your relationship that it became a harmful/toxic relationship?

 - List his qualities you only saw afterwards that was toxic to the relationship?